Welcome, we're here to help.

 Resources, tips and tools to build a stronger Texas workforce.

 On this page:

-These newly liable employers continue with the entry-level rate until they are chargeable throughout four full quarters.
-Chargeable simply means that they could have been charged with benefits to a former employee, it is not required that a claim be filed.
+Newly liable employers continue with the entry-level tax rate until they are chargeable throughout four full calendar quarters.
+Chargeable simply means that the employer could have been responsible for unemployment benefits paid to a former employee, it is not required that an unemployment claim be filed.
 In most cases an employer is not chargeable until their third quarter of paying wages.
-Employers must pay wages a minimum of 6 quarters to receive an experience rating.
+Employers must pay wages a minimum of six quarters to receive an experience rating.

-For details on how the 2013 Annual Tax Rate is calculated, select the 2013 link under the "Year" column.
+For details on how the current year tax rate was calculated, select the current year link in the table below.

 |Year||Taxable Wage Base||Minimum Tax Rate||Maximum Tax Rate||Average Tax Rate||Average Experience Tax Rate|

 An employer's tax rate experience is transferred to a successor employer when: